-Head to Broadway between 25th Street and 27th Street and explore the new NoMad Piazza Pop Up thanks to the Flatiron/23rd Street Partnership, the American Institute of Architects, New York (AIANY), and the New York City Department of Transportation (DOT).
+After a public survey conducted last year on the Piazza showed that 89% of respondents “love the Piazza and want it to return permanently,” Broadway’s NoMad Piazza Pop Up (between 25th Street and 27th Street) will be reinstalled, thanks to the Flatiron/23rd Street Partnership, the American Institute of Architects, New York (AIANY), and the New York City Department of Transportation (DOT).

 This seasonal space is reflective of “Flatiron/23rd Street Partnership’s long-term vision of a pedestrian-focused Broadway corridor through Flatiron and NoMad,” and is part of the DOT’s Broadway Vision set on enhancing pedestrian safety, increasing public space, and improving accessibility on Broadway between Columbus Circle and Union Square.

 Adding to the city’s Open Streets Program, motor vehicle traffic will be prohibited on the Piazza for pedestrians and bicyclists.